pedcremo/wifibytes-server-django/readme.md

  python manage.py loaddata --settings=wifibytes.settings.[WHATEVER]  [NAME].json

+We should copy media/ folder too from wifibytes in order to keep uploaded images and documents

 ###### PDF
 "Reportlab Version 2.1+ is needed!" --import error for resolve this problem, go to your_virtualenv/local/lib/python2.7/site-packages/sx/pisa3/ edit pisa_util.py Just replace this code segment : if not (reportlab.Version[0] == "2" and reportlab.Version[2] >= "1"): raise ImportError("Reportlab Version 2.1+ is needed!")
 REPORTLAB22 = (reportlab.Version[0] == "2" and reportlab.Version[2] >= "2") with the following: if not (reportlab.Version[:3]>="2.1"): raise ImportError("Reportlab Version 2.1+ is needed!")
 REPORTLAB22 = (reportlab.Version[:3]>="2.1")